aseba-community/thymio-adventure/README.md

 Please see the files [AUTHORS.md](AUTHORS.md) and [LICENSE.md](LICENSE.md).

+## How to use AR

+To see an AR world, you have to print the marker in `images/marker-312.png` at size 11 cm x 11 cm.
+If you do not have an AR Thymio, you have to print a fake Thymio top in `images/thymioAR_pattern_synt.png` at size 11 cm x 11 cm.
+Then you can compile and launch `thymio-adventure`.
+If you have a Thymio, please plug it in.
+If you launch the app the first time, you will be presented with the first mission, whose goal is to calibrate the camera.
+Present the fake Thymio top until the app tells you a robot is detected, then follow the mission.
+Once the calibration is done, you can select another mission to play with AR by going into the _map_ menu.
+Note that you can also access AR in the free play mode, by clicking in the top-right eye icon.
+AR in free play still works if no Thymio is connected, but you won't be able to do the missions.

 ## Understanding the source tree

 This repository makes heavy use of [git submodule](https://git-scm.com/docs/git-submodule) to include its dependencies: